SpongePowered/SpongeDocs/source/about/assets.rst

 ==========

 This page provides the official SpongePowered logo and mascot.
 Feel free to use them to spread the word about Sponge.
-However note that these images are **not** provided under the MIT License.
+However note that these images are **not** provided under the MIT License, but rather are held under the `Creative Commons - Non Commercial, No Derivatives license <https://creativecommons.org/licenses/by-nc-nd/4.0/>`_.
+Refer to below for a clarification of our desires.

 .. note::
   If you're reading a translated version, please note that the English license is the one which counts.
 Translated